guyewhite/unity-crates/README.md

 ![Game Screenshot](screenshot.png)

 ## Overview
 A box puzzle game demonstrating fundamental Unity Engine concepts.
-This is meditative puzzle game where you play as a glowing orb, pushing crates into mystical holes to complete each level.
+This is a meditative puzzle game where you play as a glowing orb, pushing crates into mystical holes to complete each level.
 Set above a serene forest with gently swaying trees, the game combines strategic thinking with a calming atmosphere.

 ## Gameplay
 Guide your ethereal orb through procedurally generated puzzles, pushing crates to fill every hole on the board.
 Each move requires careful planning - crates can only be pushed, not pulled, making every decision count.